brillout/wildcard-api/docs/readme.template.md

        };

        // The `requestProps` object is available in your endpoint functions as `this`.
-       // For example, you can add the `request.headers` object to `requestProps` to be
+       // For example, you can add `request.headers` to `requestProps` to be
        // able to access it in your endpoint functions as `this.headers`. requestProps.headers = request.headers;